 - admiral (n.)

-The intrusive -d- probably is from influence of Latin ad-mirabilis (see admire).
+Also in Old French and Middle English further conformed to familiar patterns as amirauld, amiraunt.
+The unetymological -d- probably is from influence of Latin ad-mirabilis (see admire).
 Italian form almiraglio, Spanish almirante are from confusion with Arabic words in al-.
-As a type of butterfly, from 1720, possibly a corruption of admirable.
+As the name of a type of butterfly from 1720, according to OED possibly a corruption of admirable.